INTERPOL-Innovation-Centre/HardwareWallets_DF_List/README.md

 ### Missing or further research required
-- SafePal Ltd. Officially backed-up by Binance.
-Product: SFP SafePal S1
+- **SafePal** Ltd. Officially backed-up by Binance.
+Product: **SFP SafePal S1**.
-- SecuX Technology Inc., Taiwan.
-Products: W10, W20, V20 Stone
+- **SecuX Technology Inc.**, Taiwan.
+Products: **W10, W20 and V20 Stone**.
-- Opolo Inc., Hong-Kong and Opolo SARL, Luxembourg.
-Product: Cosmos.
-May appear as Interbiometrics (_VID 1209 and _PID 0x1000 to 0x1FFF)
+- **Opolo Inc.**, Hong-Kong and Opolo SARL, Luxembourg.
+Product: **Cosmos**.
+May appear as Interbiometrics (**\_VID 1209 and \_PID 0x1000 to 0x1FFF**).
-- Ngrave.IO NV, Belgium.
-Product: Zero.
+- **Ngrave.IO NV**, Belgium.
+Product: **Zero**.
 Is air-gapped but does have a USB-C for charging and firmware update.
+- **Cobo Global Ltd**, Cayman Islands.
+Products: **Keystone Essential and Keystone Pro** - Cobo Vault is an open source air-gapped HD wallet.
+It uses USB ONLY for Firmware updates.
+Cobo Vault uses QRcodes only.
+The Cobo Hardware is essentially an Android mobile phone based on an ARM Cortex A7 processor.
+[Hardware schematics](https://github.com/CoboVault/cobo-vault-docs/tree/master/hardware) show that the Keystone device is built on component U201, an MTK processor model MT6580A/WM (same as the Ulefone Note 7).
+A firmware update using USB would likely leave traces as **\_VID=0x0D28** but this trace could be left by any other hardware based on the MTK ARM Cortex-A7.
+The Cobo firmware update code uses the Keil MDK and does not seem to be programmed to check the \_PID & \_VID combination.
+Considering this, digital forensics exploitation of this hardware wallet via JTAG and with [OpenOCD](https://openocd.org) could proove interesting.

 ### Specific no-USB HD Wallets
-- Embedded Agency LLC, Canada and USA.
-Product: Husky HDW20 - This HD Wallet is only using Wifi, including for OTA Firmware update (Over-The-Air)
+- **Embedded Agency LLC**, Canada and USA.
+Product: **Husky HDW20** - This HD Wallet is only using Wifi, including for OTA Firmware update (Over-The-Air)

-- Cobo Global Ltd, Cayman Islands.
-Products: Keystone Essential, Keystone Pro - Cobo Vault is an open source air-gapped HD wallet.
-It is not using USB (other than for Firmware burning).
-Cobo Vault uses QRcodes only.
-Its hardware is based on an ARM Cortex A7.
-Refer to [Github](https://github.com/CoboVault/cobo-vault-docs/tree/master/hardware)
-- Ellipal Ltd., Hong-Kong.
-Products: EC01 and Titan Cold Wallet.
+- **Ellipal Ltd.**, Hong-Kong.
+Products: **EC01 and Titan Cold Wallet**.
 This is an air-gapped wallet.
 The Firmware update is done via micro SD card inserted in a seperate "security module".
 The micro-USB port of the security module is only for charging
-- C∞lBitX (CoolBitx), Taiwan.
-Products: CoolWallet S and CoolWallet Pro.
+- **C∞lBitX (CoolBitx)**, Taiwan.
+Products: **CoolWallet S and CoolWallet Pro**.
 These are Bluetooth only cards, uses NFC to charge.
 CoolBitX is also the creator of the Sygna Bridge, a compliance tool used as a gateway for the exchange and querying of data accross Financial actors
-- CoinKite Inc., Canada.
-Products: OpenDime and ColdCard.
+- **CoinKite Inc.**, Canada.
+Products: **OpenDime and ColdCard**.
 Although these are air-gapped cards, the ColdCard Firmware update is done in DFU mode via USB

 ### Related hardware
-- Axell Corporation, Japan.
-Product: VIPPool Wallet.
-Sometimes mentioned as "a cold wallet for transfers" but our research tends to show theses are not cold wallets but licensing USB sticks also manufactured by Axell Corporation, Japan as product "[Shalo](https://shalo.jp)". \_VID and \_PID information not found.
+- **Axell Corporation**, Japan.
+Product: **VIPPool Wallet**.
+Sometimes mentioned as "a cold wallet for transfers" but our research tends to show theses are not cold wallets but licensing USB sticks also manufactured by Axell Corporation, Japan as product **"[Shalo](https://shalo.jp)"**. \_VID and \_PID information not found.

 ### Pictures
 The below are images from the manufacturers' websites (links below).